google/zetasql/docs/functions-and-operators.md

 `ST_GEOGFROMGEOJSON` accepts input that is [RFC 7946][geojson-spec-link] compliant.

-If the parameter `make_valid` is set to `TRUE`, the function attempts to repair polygons that don't conform to [Open Geospatial Consortium][ogc-link] semantics.
+If the named argument `make_valid` is set to `TRUE`, the function attempts to repair polygons that don't conform to [Open Geospatial Consortium][ogc-link] semantics.
-This parameter uses named argument syntax, and should be specified using `make_valid => argument_value` syntax.

 A ZetaSQL `GEOGRAPHY` has spherical geodesic edges, whereas a GeoJSON `Geometry` object explicitly has planar edges.